 Directra: Allows full customization of the home page, with easy-to-use built-in “gadgets” and the ability to make new pages with team-specific content.

 Both products provide forms for entering individual player data.
-Members can be invited to join, which then enables them to use the full set of feature available.
+Members can be invited to join, which then enables them to use the full set of features available.

-Directra: Has a spreadsheet-type form for multiple entry.
-It allows import of multiple-player data using a standard .csv file and direct import of Gmail contacts.
-It also supports family relationships so separate entries for mother, father and child are allowed and are linked to each other.
+Directra: Has a spreadsheet-type form for multiple entries.
+It allows the import of multiple-player data using a standard .csv file and direct import of Gmail contacts.
+It also supports family relationships so separate entries for mother, father, and child are allowed and are linked to each other.
 The team roster displays staff and players separately.
 Games and events are easily scheduled and displayed in either list format or standard monthly calendar format.
 Both support game locations with maps and driving instructions.